-- Property owners still own the land the Town does not own the land the easement occupies. - Easements are typically 6 meters wide. - Easements are typically along property lines within the building setback for most lots. - parking lots and fences.
+- Property owners still own the land the Town does not own the land the easement occupies. - Easements are typically 6 meters wide. - Easements are typically along property lines within the building setback for most lots. - Depending on the intended use of the easement, the area may need to be kept clear of all obstructions, such as, structures, parking lots and fences. - An agreement between the property owner and the Town will detail the intended use and any use restrictions for the easement.